 The Gulgong Holtermann Museum is a contemporary museum housed in two beautifully restored 1870s Gulgong gold rush buildings.
 These two buildings along with many others were photographed in 1872 and are now part of the Holtermann Collection of photographs which are United Nations Educational, Scientific and Cultural Organization (UNESCO) listed.

-The Gulgong Holtermann Museum has worked closely with the State Library of NSW to have this digitised collection displayed on interactive touchscreens and mounted photographs throughout the museum.
-Visitors are able to become immersed in the unique photographic history of Sydney, Melbourne, Gulgong, and its surrounding areas.
+The Gulgong Holtermann Museum has worked with the State Library of NSW to have this digitised collection on permanent display for visitors to become immersed in the photographic history of Sydney, Melbourne, Gulgong, and its surrounding areas.

 This Museum is a must when visiting the Mudgee region.